pythonkr/pyconkr-guide/session/01-02-session-recoding-guideline-for-speaker.md

 Please meet the deadline.
 If the schedule is not met without prior contact, the presentation may be canceled.
 (Keynote, Sponsor Session, General Session All)

+For the shooting, you should use the final presentation material that has been completed with the feedback from PyCon Korea.
+If you use the other material, you cannot present it as a Pycon Korea session.
+In this case, Re-shooting is required, or We may cancel the presentation due to the conference schedule.

 <table>
   <tr>